eabase/picocom/picocom.1.md

   case.
 Picocom exits with a success exit status.

 - Zero bytes are read from the standard input.
-This usually means that whatever was connected to picocom's standard input has been closed or, if a file was connected, then picocom has read up to the end of the file.
+This usually means that whatever was connected to the standard input of picocom has been closed or, if a file was connected, then picocom has read up to the end of the file.
 In this case, if the **--exit-after** option is *not* given, picocom stops reading from the standard input, and keeps